rpoleski/MulensModel/developers_board.md

 * Install
   * _makefile for Windows (basic instructions exist already)_
-  * PIP install - the problem is that CustomInstall from setup.py is run when the archive is pripared, not when it's run on users machine; [link 1](https://packaging.python.org/tutorials/packaging-projects/), [link 2](https://setuptools.readthedocs.io/en/latest/setuptools.html)
+  * PIP install - the problem is that CustomInstall from setup.py is run when the archive is prepared, not when it's run on users machine; [link 1](https://packaging.python.org/tutorials/packaging-projects/), [link 2](https://setuptools.readthedocs.io/en/latest/setuptools.html)
   * setup.py should use Extensions instead of custom makefile
   * in setup.py in setup() add keywords: long\_description, classifiers
-  * virtualenv; pip install -r requirements.txt; its best to install the dependancies first
+  * virtualenv; pip install -r requirements.txt; its best to install the dependencies first
   * more metadata in setup.py
 * Documentation
   * Sagan workshop hands-on activity in MM